Kara Hope

-Kara Hope is a Democratic member of the Michigan House of Representatives.
+Kara Hope is an American politician.
+A member of the Democratic Party, Hope has represented the 74th district in the Michigan House of Representatives since 2023, previously representing the 67th district.
+She was reelected in 2024.

 Before being elected to the state legislature, she served as an Ingham County Commissioner from 2013 to 2018.
 Prior to that she worked as a defense attorney and as an adjunct professor at her alma mater Cooley Law School.
 She also wrote for the Ionia Daily News.